streamroot/integration-samples/mesh/android/README.md

 ````
 ### StatsView

-Streamroot provides an utils library which allows the display of Orchestrator information on the device.
+Streamroot provides a utils library that allows the display of Mesh information on the device.

-/!\ This is **not** intended for production /!\
+## **⚠️ This is not intended for production ⚠️**

 Add the utils dependency to your module's build.gradle